serverlessworkflow/specification/specification.md

 </details>

-Start definition explicitly defines how/when workflow instances should be created.
+Start definition explicitly defines how/when workflow instances should be created and what the workflow starting state is.
-A workflow definition must include one state that defines the start definition.

-Any workflow state can declare to be the starting workflow, meaning when a workflow instance is created it will be the initial state to be executed.
-A workflow definition can declare one single workflow starting state.

-The start definition can be either `boolean` or `object` type.
+The start definition can be either `string` or `object` type.

-If `boolean` type, when set to `true`, there are no restrictions imposed on its execution.
+If `string` type, it defines the name of the workflow starting state.

-If `object` type, it provides the ability to set the`scheduled` properties.
+If `object` type, it provides the ability to set the workflow starting state name, as well as the `schedule` property.

-The `scheduled` property allows to define scheduled workflow instance creation.
+The `schedule` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
-You can define time-based intervals during which workflow instances are **allowed** to be created, or cron-based repeating times at which a workflow instance **should** be created.
+You can define time-based intervals during which workflow instances are **allowed** to be created (can be repeating), or cron-based times at which a workflow instance **should** be created (automatically).

 To better explain interval-based scheduled starts, let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.